Tanya Saracho's road to 'Vida'

 This is a case, I say, for the argument that networks should be hiring people of color to tell their own stories.

 She nods.
-"Because then you're careful with the community who's story you are telling."
+"Because then you're careful with the community whose story you are telling."

 "Vida" is ripe with communities that TV has historically forgotten, particularly the queer Latinx population.